MishkaKnizhka98/Project/README.md

-## Structure of the project
+## Structure of the project <a name="structure"></a>

-In the project there are three folder. `/data` contains datasets that can be used in the linear regression analysis: "student-mat.csv", "student-por.csv" and "student.txt", where additional information about the datasets is shown.
-In case there are new datasets, a user should add them to the */data* folder. `/test_data` includes data used for testing functions. `/Images` contains all images used in the *README.md* file.
+In the project there are two folders. `/data` contains datasets that can be used in the linear regression analysis: "student-mat.csv", "student-por.csv" and "student.txt", where additional information about the datasets is shown.
+In case there are new datasets, a user should add them to the */data* folder. `/Images` contains all images used in the *README.md* file.

 This project includes three Python code files: `main.py`, `my_functions.py` and `test_my_functions.py`.
 In *main.py* I trained the linear regression model, plotted the dependence of target feature on numeric features and to predicted the final grade for a new student. *my_functions.py* contains all functions that were employed in *main.py*. *test_my_functions.py* is used to test the functions.
 Below there is a brief description of each .py file.

-### my_functions.py
+### my_functions.py <a name="my_functions"></a>
 This file includes all functions and their documentation that are not present in external modules and that are used in *main.py*.

 * load_data() - loads a .csv file and splits it into input x and output y.